 Group 2: English, French, Malay, Mandarin and Spanish

-Group 3: Economics, Geography, History, Psychology and Business Studies
+Group 3: Economics, Geography, History, Psychology and Business Management, Global Politics

-Group 4: Biology, Chemistry, Design Technology, Physics, Sports Science and Computer Science
+Group 4: Biology, Chemistry, Design Technology, Physics, Computer Science and Sports, Exercise and Health Science

 Group 5: Maths